stefan-jansen/machine-learning-for-trading/17_convolutional_neural_nets/README.md

 ## How to build a Deep ConvNet

+CNNs are conceptually similar to the feedforward NNs we covered in the previous chapter.
+They consist of units that contain parameters called weights and biases, and the training process adjusts these parameters to optimize the network’s output for a given input.
+Each unit applies its parameters to a linear operation on the input data or activations received from other units, possibly followed by a non-linear transformation.

+CNNs differ because they encode the assumption that the input has a structure most commonly found in image data where pixels form a two-dimensional grid, typically with several channels to represent the components of the color signal, such as the red, green and blue channels of the RGB color model.

+The most important element to encode the assumption of a grid-like topology is the convolution operation that gives CNNs their name, combined with pooling.
+We will see that the specific assumptions about the functional relationship between input and output data implies that CNNs need far fewer parameters and compute more efficiently.

 ### How Convolutional Layers work

+Fully-connected feedforwardNNs make no assumptions about the topology, or local structure of the input data so that arbitrarily reordering the features has no impact on the training result.

+For many data sources, however, local structure is quite significant.
+Examples include autocorrelation in time series or the spatial correlation among pixel values due to common patterns like edges or corners.
+For image data, this local structure has traditionally motivated the development of hand-coded filter methods that extract local patterns for the use as features in machine learning models.

 - [Deep Learning](http://www.deeplearningbook.org/contents/convnets.html), Chapter 9, Convolutional Networks, Ian Goodfellow et al, MIT Press, 2016
 - [Convolutional Neural Networks (CNNs / ConvNets)](http://cs231n.github.io/convolutional-networks/#conv), Module 2 in CS231n Convolutional Neural Networks for Visual Recognition, Lecture Notes by Andrew Karpathy, Stanford, 2016